 The starting position is often one of low social capital.
 There is no trust between business people who come with ideas, and IT people who implement those ideas.
 The lack of trust comes from a failure to deliver with reliability and sufficient quality.
 Building trust is an event-driven process (from a neuro-psychological perspective) hence, frequent repeated acts of competent performance and acceptable behavior will build trust.
 Small gestures performed often have a greater effect than grand gestures more seldom, and unreliable and unpredictable behavior undermines trust.
 Trust is an asymmetric problem.
 It must be built incrementally through many small acts, while it can be lost completely through a single breach.
 If you don’t believe me consider your own behavior, building and preserving personal relationships that matter to you.
 You will see on reflection that building and preserving trust is event-driven and asymmetric.

 Trust and directly related to it, predictability and quality of delivery, are keys to enabling deferred commitment and the use of real options theory.
 Deferred commitment aids predictable delivery so a virtuous cycle is created.
-Deferred commitment is vital to relieving over-burdening which enables higher quality so a virtuous cycle is created.
+Deferred commitment is vital to relieving over-burdening which enables higher quality enabling a virtuous cycle.

-A lack of reliable, predictable, high quality deliver ends up costing more and creates waste!
-A lack of reliable, predictable, high quality capability to deliver technology leads to over-burdening and every earlier commitment.
+A lack of reliable, predictable, high-quality delivery ends up costing more and creates waste!
+A lack of reliable, predictable, high-quality capability to deliver technology leads to over-burdening and every earlier commitment.
 A vicious cycle ensues.
 The challenge for any intervention in a system with a vicious cycle (or negative reinforcing feedback loop) is the question of how to break the cycle?
 What is the leverage point that breaks the cycle?

 Hence, “doing things right” must lead “doing the right thing” if the vicious cycle is to be broken and the correct circumstances created to enable a virtuous cycle of continuous improvement.